SockHungryClutz/bouncerbot/readme.md

 Navigate to the directory that contains this project in a command, powershell, or terminal window, and run:
 `python bouncerbot.py`

+To run this headless, use the following command in a bash terminal:
+`nohup python3 bouncerbot.py & disown`

 The bot will print a startup message, and all future messages will be logged as long as it's a non-fatal error.